Theory of sensory recall: causes and ramifications

 Imagination

 Imagination is the ability to come up with a different scenario than the current information justifies.
 It does not rely on visualizing it, but that it’s different from the logical conclusions in the particular aspect.
-Thus, it’s sometimes used to diminish someone’s logical conclusions implying they are not logical by saying something like “you have a vivid imagination”.

 Another example I can give is this: when you speak very quickly, do you hear or see what you’re about to say beforehand?
+Probably not, right?
 This is what it’s like to skip the step of sensory recall.
 The “thinking” is the process before the visualization, and not the actual processing of the sensory information you created yourself.

 Origin and mass adoption

 Throughout our history, for the past few thousand years at least, the church has often persecuted, punished, or most often executed individuals for actions or beliefs that conflicted with its doctrines.
-People were targeted for various reasons: practicing so-called “witchcraft,” challenging theological teachings (like Galileo’s support of heliocentrism), promoting scientific discoveries that contradicted scripture, or adopting religious practices deemed heretical.
-Anyone seen as a threat to the church’s authority or teachings risked severe consequences, including imprisonment, torture, and execution.
+People were targeted for various reasons: practicing so-called “witchcraft”, challenging theological teachings (like Galileo’s support of heliocentrism), promoting scientific discoveries that contradicted scripture, or adopting religious practices deemed heretical.
+Anyone seen as a threat to the church’s authority or teachings risked severe consequences, including imprisonment, torture, and death.
 The people most likely to question such beliefs would be those most likely to logically evaluate the provided information.
-Over thousands of years, this created a form of natural selection where individuals with these visualization skills (where direct information retrieval and not logical evaluation is used) were more likely to survive and pass on their traits.
-Today, other factors contribute to the prevalence of these abilities, such as our stimulus-rich environment, which activates neural pathways and triggers sensory recall more easily.
-Additionally, societal demands for memorization, starting with early education, further reinforce these skills.
+Over thousands of years, this created a form of forced natural selection where individuals with these visualization skills (where direct information retrieval and not logical evaluation is used) were more likely to survive and pass on their traits.